Back to Top

 From the Album 1.
 Brushy Mountain Conjugal Trailer 2.
 8 Dogs 8 Banjos 3.
 Sweet Amarillo 4.
 Mean Enough World 5.
 Dearly Departed Friend 6.
 Firewater 7.
 Brave Boys 8.
 Docs Day 9.
 O Cumberland River 10.
 Tennessee Bound 11.
 Shit Creek 12.
 Sweet Home 13.
 The Warden

-Other Songs A World Away Ain't It Enough Alabama High Test Alabama High-Test Allegheny Lullaby Auld Lang Syne Back to New Orleans Belle Meade Cockfight Big Time In The Jungle Bobcat Tracks Boll Weevil Bombs Away Bootleggers Boy Caroline Carry Me Back Carry Me Back To Virginia CC Rider Child Of The Mississippi Cocaine Habit Country Gal Crazy Eyes Daughter Of The Highlands DeFord Rides Again Dixie Avenue Dont Ride That Horse Down Home Girl Evening Sun Fall On My Knees Flicker & Shine Genevieve Gloryland Gods Got It Goodbye Booze Half Mile Down Hard To Love Hard To Tell Hesitation Blues Highway Halo Hillbilly Boy Homecoming Party Honey Chile Humdinger I Hear Them All I Want It Now James River Blues John Brown's Dream Keel Over And Die Let It Alone Levi Lift Him Up Lonesome Road Blues Look Away Lord Willing and the Creek Don't Rise Louisiana Woman Mississippi Man Marys Kitchen Methamphetamine Miles Away Minglewood Blues Motel In Memphis My Good Gal My Song New Mississippi Flag New Virginia Creeper Next Go Round Old Hickory One Drop Painkiller Paint This Town Poor Man Quarantined!
+Other Songs A World Away Ain't It Enough Alabama High Test Alabama High-Test Allegheny Lullaby Auld Lang Syne Back Home Again Back to New Orleans Belle Meade Cockfight Big Time In The Jungle Bobcat Tracks Boll Weevil Bombs Away Bootleggers Boy Caroline Carry Me Back Carry Me Back To Virginia CC Rider Child Of The Mississippi Cocaine Habit Country Gal Crazy Eyes Daughter Of The Highlands DeFord Rides Again Dixie Avenue Dont Ride That Horse Down Home Girl Evening Sun Fall On My Knees Flicker & Shine Genevieve Gloryland Gods Got It Goodbye Booze Half Mile Down Hard To Love Hard To Tell Hesitation Blues Highway Halo Hillbilly Boy Homecoming Party Honey Chile Humdinger I Hear Them All I Want It Now James River Blues John Brown's Dream Keel Over And Die Let It Alone Levi Lift Him Up Lonesome Road Blues Look Away Lord Willing and the Creek Don't Rise Louisiana Woman Mississippi Man Marys Kitchen Methamphetamine Miles Away Minglewood Blues Motel In Memphis My Good Gal My Song New Mississippi Flag New Virginia Creeper Next Go Round Old Hickory One Drop Painkiller Paint This Town Poor Man Quarantined!
 Raise A Ruckus Reasons to Run Shack #9 Shit Kicked In Shout Mountain Music Sixteen Tons Smoky Mountain Girl Take Em Away Tear It Down Tell It To Me Tennessee Pusher That Evening Sun Thatll Be A Better Day The Good Stuff The Greatest Hustler Of All The Silver Dagger Trials and Troubles Trials & Troubles Trouble That Im In Union Maid Used To Be A Mountain Wagon Wheel Ways of Man We Dont Grow Tobacco Were All In This Together Whirlwind Will the Circle Be Unbroken Wolfman Of The Ozarks

 [Submit a Song]